Milestones Autism Resources Home

 • Hang a sign on the refrigerator that says, “Close door when finished”.

-• Or, put a sign on the table during meals that offers prompts for conversation:
+• Put a sign on the table during meals that offers prompts for conversation:

 “How was your day?